Le Mans Sarthe Basket: In continuation (since 2008)

-The 2008–2009 season will be more prosperous for the club.
-In addition to a third place in the regular season followed by a semi-final playoffs (defeated against Orleans), the MSB makes a superb double in gleaning the week of "As" (74-64 victory facing Orleans in the final) then the French Cup (79-65 victory against Nancy in the Final at Bercy).
-Best of all, Alain Koffi, whom formed the club, is elected the French MVP of the season.
-However, in Euroleague, the MSB finished again last in their group with two thin victories in ten games.
+The MSB finished third in the regular season and then lost to Orleans in the semifinals.
+They also won the "As" week (74-64 against Orleans in the final) and the French Cup (79-65 against Nancy in the final at Bercy).
+Alain Koffi, who started the club, is named the French MVP of the season.
+But in the Euroleague, the MSB came in last in their group again, winning only two of their ten games.

 Despite the departure of several executives in the off season such as Alain Koffi or Nicolas Batum, the MSB plays always the leading roles in the league in 2009 – 2010 because after having a long time to be the first of the regular season, the club finally finished behind Cholet.
 The two teams meet in the championship final, but Cholet wins the derby at the top (81-65).
 Le Mans compete in the Eurocup but are eliminated on the wire in the first round.
 In 2014, the MSB won the Cup leaders.

 Since 21 May 2014 the MSB has been trained by Turkish Erman Kunter, former coach of Cholet.
 He took over succession from JD Jackson.